rsb-23/vobject-poc/programmers-guide/source/index.rst

 and *iCalendar* (aka *vCalendar*) objects, used for sharing and storage of personal contacts and calendar events.

-It supports Python 2.7 in addition to Python 3.7 or later.
+It supports Python 3.8 or later.
+Releases in the 0.9.x series support Python 2.7, and earlier releases of Python 3.

 This document gives an overview of the *vCard* and *iCalendar* standards, sufficient to begin using the package to generate or parse those that you